Ecologist Green Party of Mexico: Accusations of corruption and nepotism

 The PVEM is also widely criticized because its leader from 2001 to 2011, Jorge Emilio González Martínez, was appointed for being the son of former leader Jorge González Torres, and for supporting the political and business agenda of Mexican businessman Víctor González Torres, owner of the Farmacias Similares drugstore franchise and González Martínez's uncle.
-As of 2021, the father and son retain influence as members of the party’s national council.
+As of 2021, the father and son retain influence as members of the party's national council.
 González Martínez was also accused of accepting bribes in exchange for allowing construction in protected areas.
 A 2004 video of Jorge Emilio Gonzalez appears to show him negotiating a payment in exchange for developing a hotel in Cancun on ecologically sensitive lands.
 He denied any wrongdoing.

 Green Party Senator Arturo Escobar y Vega was stopped in a Chiapas airport prior to the 2009 elections "with $1 million pesos in a Louis Vuitton bag", but denied the money was his and was released.

-In 14 June 2021, an anti-corruption group Mexicans Against Corruption and Impunity (MCCI), reported that the Mexican government had detected a scheme in which the 2012–2018 Green Party-run Chiapas state government led by governor Manuel Velasco Coello appeared to have embezzled more than 500 million pesos of public money.
+On 14 June 2021, an anti-corruption group Mexicans Against Corruption and Impunity (MCCI), reported that the Mexican government had detected a scheme in which the 2012–2018 Green Party-run Chiapas state government led by governor Manuel Velasco Coello appeared to have embezzled more than 500 million pesos of public money.
 However, the federal government had not initiated legal action against any officials who served in the administration, according to an anti-graft group.

 The Quintana Roo state branch of PVEM removed its leader, José de la Peña Ruiz de Chávez, for his relationship with the Romanian mafia on 10 February 2021.
 He kept his position as a member of the Congress of Quintana Roo.
 José Luis Jonathan Yong, former Public Security director in Cancun (2016–2018) has been implicated.
 De la Peña Ruiz de Chávez is said to also have ties to Leticia Rodríguez Lara "Doña Lety", leader of the Cancun drug cartel.

 Unlawful political advertising in movie theaters

-In January 2015, the National Electoral Institute (INE) ordered the PVEM and theater chains Cinemex and Cinépolis to cease airing PVEM advertisements on the grounds of fairness in electoral contests.
+In January 2015, the National Electoral Institute (INE) ordered the PVEM and cinema chains Cinemex and Cinépolis to cease airing PVEM advertisements on the grounds of fairness in electoral contests.
 When the PVEM and the theaters did not comply, the INE imposed a fine of MXN$35 million on the PVEM and MXN$7 million on both theater chains.
 The fine on the PVEM was later increased to MXN$67.1 million.